mertuner/InstagramVision/README.md

-This is a new just a fun project.
+This is just a fun project.
 My imagination of how Instagram app'd look on Apples' new VisionOS.

 ![alt text](ss.png "App")